amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/questions.md

 You have an unsorted integer array (with duplicate number).
 In order to find these duplicate number, what will you do?

+Example Algorithm:

+1. Sort the array first.
+2. Create a temporary result array.
+3. Use a for loop to go through each number in the sorted array.
+Compare each number the the number next to it.
+4. If the next number is same as the number, then add it to the temporary result array.
+5. Return the temporary array as result.